mark14wu/hipress/README.md

 ### Step1: Initializing the docker environment

-We have build an easy-to-use docker environment for `HiPress` atop MXNet, the other backend systems will be commited soon.
+We have build an easy-to-use docker environment for `HiPress` atop MXNet, the other backend systems will be committed soon.
 We first need to make sure that the `nvidia-docker` is running correctly, then use the following commands:

 ```bash
 >>> docker pull youhuibai/hipress